 Tables are partitioned in VoltDB based on a column that you, the developer or designer, specify.
 When you choose partitioning columns that match the way the data is accessed by the stored procedures, it optimizes execution at runtime.

-To further optimize performance, VoltDB allows certain database tables to be replicated to all partitions of the cluster.
+To further optimize performance, VoltDB allows certain database tables to be replicated to all nodes of the cluster.
 For small tables that are largely read-only, this allows stored procedures to create joins between this table and another larger table while remaining a single-partitioned transaction.
-For example, a retail merchandising database that uses product codes as the primary key may have one table that simply correlates the product code with the product's category and full name, Since this table is relatively small and does not change frequently (unlike inventory and orders) it can be replicated to all partitions.
+For example, a retail merchandising database that uses product codes as the primary key may have one table that simply correlates the product code with the product's category and full name, Since this table is relatively small and does not change frequently (unlike inventory and orders) it can be replicated for access by all partitions.
 This way stored procedures can retrieve and return user-friendly product information when searching by product code without impacting the performance of order and inventory updates and searches.

 The VoltDB architecture is designed to simplify the process of scaling the database to meet the changing needs of your application.
 Increasing the number of nodes in a VoltDB cluster both increases throughput (by increasing the number of simultaneous queues in operation) and increases the data capacity (by increasing the number of partitions used for each table).